PrzemyslawSwiderski/Amazon-Web-Services-AWS-Developer-Associate-DVA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 ### 302. A nightly batch job loads 1 million new records into a DynamoDB table.
 The records are only needed for one hour, and the table needs to be empty by the next night's batch job.
 Which is the MOST efficient and cost-effective method to provide an empty table?

-- [x] Use DeleteItem using a ConditionExpression.
+- [ ] Use DeleteItem using a ConditionExpression.
-- [ ] Use BatchWriteItem to empty all of the rows.
+- [ ] Use BatchWriteItem to empty all the rows.
 - [ ] Write a recursive function that scans and calls out DeleteItem.
-- [ ] Create and then delete the table after the task has completed.
+- [x] Create and then delete the table after the task has completed.

 ### 303. A company has an application that logs all information to Amazon S3.
 Whenever there is a new log file, an AWS Lambda function is invoked to process the log files.
 The code works, gathering all of the necessary information.
 However, when checking the Lambda function logs, duplicate entries with the same request ID are found.
 What is causing the duplicate entries?